-David Trimble: Reaction to the death of former First Minister
+David Trimble: Reaction to the death of former first minister

 The bravery and courage he demonstrated whilst battling his recent illness was typical of the qualities he showed in his political career, at Stormont and at Westminster.

-He will be remembered as a First Minister, as a Peer of the Realm and as a Nobel Prize Winner.
-He will also be remembered as a great Unionist.
+He will be remembered as a first minister, as a Peer of the Realm and as a Nobel Prize Winner.
+He will also be remembered as a great unionist.

 SDLP leader Colum Eastwood

 David Trimble's life has left an indelible mark on our shared island's story.

-Over the course of his political career but particularly in difficult years of the Good Friday Agreement negotiations he demonstrated immense courage and took political risks that sustained the life of our fledgling peace process.
+Over the course of his political career, but particularly in difficult years of the Good Friday Agreement negotiations, he demonstrated immense courage and took political risks that sustained the life of our fledgling peace process.

-He doesn't often enough get credit for it but without David Trimble's fortitude, there would simply have been no agreement.
+He doesn't often enough get credit for it, but without David Trimble's fortitude, there would simply have been no agreement.

 The image of David and Seamus Mallon walking through Poyntzpass together in 1998 to comfort the families of Damien Trainor and Philip Allen is an enduring icon of the peace process that inspired a whole generation of people who wanted, and needed, to believe that our shared future could be different from our divided past.